bartr/dotfiles/README.md

 ### Customizing your dotfiles

-- Edit install.sh to install / customize any apps
+- Edit install.sh to install / customize any scripts / utilities
   - recommend not including `apt upgrade` in `install.sh`
 - Edit my_zshrc with your preferences
   - install.sh adds a `source my_zshrc` to `$HOME/.zshrc`